 Our taught postgraduate courses offer specifically tailored LLM and MA degrees, drawing on our extensive experience of research and practice in human rights, commercial, business and trade law.

-Studying a Masters degree in the School of Law gives you the opportunity to focus on a particular area of law and acquire the in-depth knowledge and skills needed to specialise in that field.
+Studying a Masters degree at Essex Law School gives you the opportunity to focus on a particular area of law and acquire the in-depth knowledge and skills needed to specialise in that field.

 Postgraduate modules are intensive and taught in small groups by our expert academic staff.
 You also complete a supervised dissertation project for submission at the end of the course, allowing you to pursue your own research interests.

-For those who already hold an undergraduate degree in a different subject and would like to study law we offer a conversion LLB Law (Senior Status) degree.
-This gives you a comprehensive training and allows you to proceed to the Bar Professional Training Course or the Legal Practice Course.
+Do you already hold an undergraduate degree in a different subject and would like to study law?
+We offer a conversion LLB Law (Senior Status) degree which gives you comprehensive training and allows you to proceed to the Bar Professional Training Course or the Legal Practice Course.

 We offer practical, real-world opportunities to develop the skills and knowledge learnt on your course.
 This includes working with practising lawyers to advise clients in our Essex Law Clinic and engaging with pressing human rights issues in our Human Rights Clinic; both of which work with a range of partners including the Essex Business and Human Rights project